porty40/it_infra_project/README.md

 # IT Infrastructure Project

-## Infrastructure as Code (IaC) / Network Installation, Management, Logging, and Monitoring
+## Infrastructure as Code (IaC) / Infrastructure Deployment, Management, Logging, and Monitoring

 ### Technologies: